coenttb/coenttb-com-server/Sources/Server Integration/Blog/Posts/3-en-A Tour of PointFreeHTML.md

 # A Tour of PointFreeHTML

+> NOTE:
+> While the ideas in this article are my own, I've used AI to draft it-hope you don't mind the em-dashes (-).

 In my previous post, we discussed HTML generation in Swift and arrived at [html-pointfree](https://github.com/coenttb/pointfree-html).

 Let's find out what is actually going on behind those pretty APIs.